omartgabr/MachineLearning/README.md

 # MachineLearning
-Python code used to analyze large Kaggle datasets, implement various machine learning algorithms, and submit predictions to the Kaggle dashboard.
-These codes are ranked amongst all submissions based on various features such as performance metrics, efficiency, complexity, and more.
+Python code used to analyze large datasets, implement various machine learning algorithms, and evaluate using various performance metrics.
+This repo specifically focuses on model design, development, and evaluation as opposed to performing data visualization and analysis.

 Modules Used:
 1. Sklearn